 Klik hier om deze informatie in het Nederlands te lezen.

-During our search for a second location to offer our help, our attention was obviously drawn to the southwestern part of Uganda and Lake Bunyonyi, pretty nearby Bwindi Impenetrable Forest, where far most of the mountain gorillas still alive today have their habitat.
+During our search for a location to start a project in our son’s honor, our attention was obviously drawn to the southwestern part of Uganda and Lake Bunyonyi, pretty nearby Bwindi Impenetrable Forest, where far most of the mountain gorillas still alive today have their habitat.
 We came to realize that we had probably not coincidentally ended up in this specific area and how thrilled Nicky would have been about starting a project there.
-Soon, it felt nothing but naturally that the project would of course be in his honor!

 Bwama Primary School is a government school, located on Bwama Island in Lake Bunyonyi.
 Bwama Island is the biggest of 23 islands in the lake.
 It is the only Island that has a school on it.
 Every day, the school’s pupils come paddling to school in dugout canoes.
 Many come from other islands, but the majority of the pupils (and also most of the school’s teachers) come from the mainland.
 For all these children, Bwama Primary School is far the best option.
 Any other school located on the mainland means, on top of paddling for those who live on one of the islands, having to walk two hours or longer every day, often even uphill; that is a huge challenge, especially for the youngest.
 A canoe ride, despite the risks that come with it, certainly beats a two hours’ hike uphill.